ulno/mcminos/doc/testing/Test players questionnaire.rst

 * Which level did you like best, and why (please provide level no.)?

-* Are there levels you consider so bad they absolutely need to go?
+* Are there levels you consider so bad they absolutely need to go[#]_?

+.. [#] The levels in section "misc" are not yet ready for playing, so this
+       question does not apply to them.

   [ ] no